Reklle/spbau/fractals/readme.md

 # Gallery
-herbarium.py can generate not only grass, even figures (carpet_0.png) and
+My program can generate not only grass, but even other interesting figures.

 # About terminology:
 LSystem is algorithm for generation nature-like systems I used it for generating a graph, which uses in plant drawing

-LAutomaton is a special system.
-A merge between l-systems and cellular automatons
+LAutomaton is a special system: a merge between l-systems and cellular automatons
 * seed = dictionary for LAutomaton